adamnemecek/WebMIDIKit/README.md

 class MIDIOutput: MIDIPort {

 	/// send data to port, note that unlike the WebMIDI API,
-	/// the last parameter specifies offset from now, when the event should be scheduled (as opposed to timestamp)
+	/// the last parameter specifies offset from now, when the event should be scheduled (as opposed to absolute timestamp)
 	/// the unit remains milliseconds though.
 	func send<S: Sequence>(_ data: S, offset: Timestamp = 0) -> MIDIOutput where S.Iterator.Element == UInt8